Timeseries

 with_static_covariates(covariates)[source]

-Returns a new TimeSeries object with added static covariates.
+Return a new series with added static covariates.

-Static covariates contain data attached to the time series, but which are not varying with time.
+Static covariates hold information / data about the time series which does not vary over time.

 Parameters